DEI: What does it mean and what is its purpose?

 “Dominance and privilege – understandably, those things are hard to give up,” Foldy said.
 “For the greater good, of not just a workplace, but for our country, our democracy, we have to become a country that equally and passionately welcomes all the people who live in the country.”

-Why are conservatives attacking it?
+Why are such a number of conservatives attacking it?

 It did not specify which groups were being harmed under such programs.